 Burns spent time thinking about the things she enjoyed in life, and her thoughts kept coming back to food and wine.
 “I’ve been a foodie for years and loved visiting vineyards.
 I liked sampling and learning about different food and wine as I traveled and lived around the world from the Middle East to Italy to Hawaii.
 I had the sense that I wanted a lifestyle business that was food and wine-related, maybe even a bed-and-breakfast.”

-She sells wine by the glass from 18 different varieties, for $7 to $10.
+She sells wine by the glass from 18 different varieties.
 Bottles start at $20 and go up to $35.
 Other offerings include a wine club, wine education classes, live music, tango lessons and yoga classes.
 She also serves small food dishes, such as meat and cheese, dips, and spreads.